Modified On: July 24, 2022

 Condo multi-tenant intercoms

 Condominium buildings have similar needs as apartment buildings.
 The board members and property manager should be able to use these easily without having to hire technical people.
 You shouldn’t have to worry about technical issues around programming the system.
-A new system these days should support both video calling but also telephone calls for people of all ages and preferences.
+New entry systems these days should support both video calling but also telephone calls for people of all ages and preferences.
 Our guide for apartment intercoms would still be the best resource for reviewing condo intercom systems.

 Commercial office buildings multi-tenant intercom